The Kerr/CFT correspondence and its extensions: a comprehensive review

-Now, let us notice that the matching conditions \eqref{match33}-\eqref{match34} are ``democratic'' in that the roles of angular momentum and electric charge are put on an equal footing, as noted in \cite{Chen:2010bsa,Chen:2010jj}.
-One can then also obtain the conformal weights and reduced left and right frequencies $\tilde \omega_L,\, \tilde\omega_R$ using alternative CFT descriptions such as the $CFT_Q$ with Virasoro algebra along the gauge field direction, and the mixed $SL(2,\mathbb Z)$ family of CFTs.
-We can indeed rewrite \eqref{cftfreq} in the alternative form \bea \tilde{\omega}_L = \frac{m T_e + q_e T_\phi}{2\pi T_\phi T_e} = \frac{q_\chi-\mu_L^{\phi,Q} m}{2\pi T_L^Q}, \eea where $T_L^Q = R_\chi T_e$ is the left-moving temperature of the $CFT_Q$, $\mu_L^{\phi,Q}$ is the chemical potential defined in \eqref{defmu2} and $q_\chi = R_\chi q_e$ is the probe electric charge in units of the Kaluza-Klein circle length.
+Now, let us notice that the matching conditions~\eqref{match33}\,--\,\eqref{match34} are ``democratic'' in that the roles of angular momentum and electric charge are put on an equal footing, as noted in~\cite{Chen:2010bsa,Chen:2010jj}.
+One can then also obtain the conformal weights and reduced left and right frequencies $\tilde \omega_L,\, \tilde\omega_R$ using alternative CFT descriptions such as the $\CFT_Q$ with Virasoro algebra along the gauge field direction, and the mixed $SL(2,\mathbb Z)$ family of CFTs.
+We can indeed rewrite \eqref{cftfreq} in the alternative form \be \tilde{\omega}_L = \frac{m T_e + q_e T_\phi}{2\pi T_\phi T_e} = \frac{q_\chi-\mu_L^{\phi,Q} m}{2\pi T_L^Q}, \ee where $T_L^Q = R_\chi T_e$ is the left-moving temperature of the $\CFT_Q$, $\mu_L^{\phi,Q}$ is the chemical potential defined in \eqref{defmu2} and $q_\chi = R_\chi q_e$ is the probe electric charge in units of the Kaluza--Klein circle length.
 The identification of the right-moving sector is unchanged except that now $q_R = q_e$.
-One can trivially extend the matching with the $SL(2,\mathbb Z)$ family of CFTs conjectured to describe the \mbox{(near-)ext}remal Kerr-Newman black hole.
+One can trivially extend the matching with the $SL(2,\mathbb Z)$ family of CFTs conjectured to equally describe the \mbox{(near-)ext}remal Kerr--Newman black hole.

 In summary, near-superradiant absorption probabilities of probes in the near-horizon region of near-extremal black holes are exactly reproduced by conformal field theory two-point functions.
-This shows the consistency of a CFT description (or multiple CFT descriptions in the case where several $U(1)$ symmetries are present) of part of the dynamics of near-extremal black holes.
-We expect that a general scattering theory around any near-extremal black hole solution of \eqref{generalaction} will also be consistent with a CFT description, as supported by all cases studied beyond the Kerr-Newman black hole \cite{Cvetic:2009jn,Chen:2010bh,Shao:2010cf,Chen:2010jj,Chen:2010jc,Birkandan:2011fr}.
+This shows the intriguing role of an underlying CFT description (or multiple CFT descriptions in the case where several $U(1)$ symmetries are present) of part of the dynamics of near-extremal black holes.
+We expect that a general scattering theory around any near-extremal black-hole solution of \eqref{generalaction} will also be consistent with a CFT description, as supported by all cases studied beyond the Kerr--Newman black hole~\cite{Cvetic:2009jn,Chen:2010bh,Shao:2010cf,Chen:2010jj,Chen:2010jc,Birkandan:2011fr}.

-Let us note finally that the dynamics of the CFTs dual to the Kerr-Newman geometry close to extremality can be further investigated by computing three-point correlation functions in the near-horizon geometry, as initiated in \cite{Becker:2010jj,Becker:2010dm}.